SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 intensive work**, including working with AI, blockchains, and big data.

 {{< hint info >}}
-## Key Recommendations ##
+<h2> Key Recommendations </h2>
-- Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for a humanities research problem.
+<li> Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for a humanities research problem.</li>
-- When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapting existing infrastructures.
+<li> When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapting existing infrastructures.</li>
-- Understand how to use efficiency metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS.
+<li> Understand how to use efficiency metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS.</li>
-- Consider doing an Algorithmic Impact Assessment before developing or making substantial use of an AI tool.
+<li> Consider doing an Algorithmic Impact Assessment before developing or making substantial use of an AI tool.</li>
-- Engage critically with Big Tech, and examine the sustainability implications of mainstreaming deep learning AI in the future.
+<li> Engage critically with Big Tech, and examine the sustainability implications of mainstreaming deep learning AI in the future.</li>
 {{< /hint >}}

 ## Problems of Proportionality